propex30/toyrobot/README.md

 2. A graphical UI for better user experience.
 3. More complex commands for the robot, such as diagonal movement or predefined path following.

+## Function Descriptions

+1. **`cliAskQuestion()` (in index.ts):**
+   This function initiates a recursive loop to constantly take user input and process it as a robot command until the user inputs 'exit', at which point it closes the readline interface.

+2. **`processQuery(calc: CalculateMoves, args: string)` (in processQuery.ts):**
+   This function takes an instance of `CalculateMoves` and a string as arguments.
+It calls the `processMove` method on the `CalculateMoves` instance with the string argument, essentially processing the string as a command for the robot.

+3. **`processMove(args: string)` (in CalculateMoves class in calculateMoves.ts):**
+   This function takes a string of arguments, parses it, and based on the first word of the command, calls the appropriate method on the robot instance (if it exists).
+The commands can be 'PLACE', 'MOVE', 'LEFT', 'RIGHT', 'REPORT', or any other command that is ignored.

+4. **`checkIfAllowedPlacement(x: number, y: number, direction: Direction)` (in CalculateMoves class in calculateMoves.ts):**
+   This function checks if the given x and y coordinates, and the direction are valid for placing the robot on the board.
+It returns a boolean indicating whether the placement is allowed or not.

+5. **`moveRobot()` (in BoardRobot class in robot.ts):**
+   This function moves the robot one step in the direction it's currently facing, if the move is within the board boundaries.
+It does not return anything.

+6. **`rotateRobot(turn: string)` (in BoardRobot class in robot.ts):**
+   This function rotates the robot 90 degrees in the direction specified by the 'turn' argument (either 'LEFT' or 'RIGHT').
+The new direction is calculated using an array of the possible directions and the modulus operator, which ensures that the rotation wraps around at the boundaries.